Our rocket is set to achieve the highest altitude and thrust of any high-school-student-built rocket

 Peak Mass Flow Rate: 3.35 kg/s

-The rental of rural property should allow us to finally test our engine in a hot-fire, while containing any shrapnel and minimizing potential damages in the case of a failure.
-Videos documenting the hot fire will be released, kicking off our first PR cycle.
+The rental of rural property allows us to test our engine in a hot fire, while containing any shrapnel and minimizing potential damages in the case of a failure.
+Videos documenting the hot fire are released, kicking off our first PR cycle.

 Our electronics subsystem is completed, including integration with our PC to monitor the engine, and the assembly of the test stand is also completed.
-Our safety systems are assembled, and prepped to be used during our test fire.
+Our safety systems are assembled and prepared to be used during our test fire.

 As issues are discovered while designing the pressure feeding system, the engine design is changed to electric-pump-fed, with a solid-state battery being used as the rocket's power source.